-Open the flip and enter the phone number using the keypad.
+With the phone open, enter the phone number using the keypad.

-Press the SEND Key to
+Press the SEND Key to dial the number.

-Press the PWR/END Key to end the call
+Press the PWR/END Key to

 NOTE Your phone has a Voice Commands feature that also lets you make calls by saying a phone number or Contact name.
-To access it, press and say Call followed by the name or number.
+To access it, press CLR& and say Call followed by the name or number.